Frank Eberl 1934 - 2020 - Obituary

 Frank Robert Eberl, 85, passed away July 21, 2020 in Snohomish.
-He was born August 3, 1934 in Great Falls, Montana to Jackson and Frances Eberl.
+He was born August 3, 1934 in Great Falls, Montana to Jackson & Frances Eberl.

 Frank was preceded in death by his wife, Margaret, in 2014.
 He is survived by his children Robert Eberl, Pamela Eaton, Sandra Bennett, Randy Eberl and Melinda Ekdahl.